Universal USB Installer - Boot from USB

 Bootable ISO files

-This USB boot maker allows you to make a custom bootable USB drive from ISO files of the following Live Linux Portable Operating Systems, Windows Installers, Windows PE, System Diagnostic Tools, Cloning Tools, and Antivirus Utilities.
+This USB boot maker software allows you to make a custom bootable USB drive from ISO files of the following Live Linux Portable Operating Systems, Windows Installation Media, Windows PE, System Diagnostic Tools, Cloning Tools, and Antivirus Utilities.
 Choose from a selection of Windows Installers and popular Live Linux distributions to put on your flash drive.
 It's easy as 123.

 Note that this ISO to USB boot list is not all inclusive.
 Almost any Live ISO file can be made to boot from USB.